Look, most people overcomplicate fitness.

 Dumbbell Workout Handbook: Strength and Power: 100 Best Workouts for Building Muscle and Maximizing Gains – Amazon Link.

-Is It OK To Workout With Dumbbells Only?
+Is it OK to work out With Dumbbells Only?

 Dumbbells can give you an excellent full-body workout and are preferred for specific exercises by some.
 A wide variety of dumbbell movements can be performed for each body part.
 Some barbell movements can also easily be adapted and tweaked slightly with dumbbells.